arangodb/docs/3.10/arangosearch-views.md

 The searching and ranking capabilities are provided by the [IResearch library](https://github.com/iresearch-toolkit/iresearch){:target="_blank"}.

-Views can be managed in the Web UI, via an [HTTP API](http/views.html) and through a [JavaScript API](data-modeling-views-database-methods.html).
+Views can be managed in the web interface, via an [HTTP API](http/views.html) and through a [JavaScript API](data-modeling-views-database-methods.html).

 Views can be queried with AQL via the